cmaureir/progra-alma/lectures/week6/lecture24.rst

     (88, 99, 99)

-It also possible to create attributes in a class, which are not inheritables by the objects, for example:
+It also possible to create attributes in a class, which are not inheritable by the objects, for example:

 ::